rpete88/cryptodoggies/README.md

 This repository houses the [cryptodoggies.store](http://cryptodoggies.store)'s smart contract system.
 It has been built using Ethereum smart contracts.

-This DApp was written as part of my Introduction to DApp development course available at [http://learn.cryptodoggies.store](http://learn.cryptodoggies.store)
+This DApp was written as part of Nathan Glover's Introduction to DApp development course available at [http://learn.cryptodoggies.store](http://learn.cryptodoggies.store)

 ## Developing This Contract